rupesh988/rupesh988/README.md

 - 💞️ I’m looking to collaborate on (not yet)
 - 📫 How to reach me   inrupesh.in@gmail.com
 - 😄 Pronouns: he/him/god
-- ⚡ Fun fact:  it's not fun right?/
+- ⚡ Fun fact: follow through the dark>